Need Help? Just Ask.

 We use our expert knowledge and 30 years’ experience to give you the voice you need.
 We use non-legal language and provide practical and impartial advice through every stage of the process!

 The correct training permits must be obtained before an employer can allow a worker to operate a forklift.
-Some accidents can not only injure the driver but also cause injury to any other workers on the premises.
-In order to bring legal proceedings forward, the injury suffered has to be a result of the negligence.
+Some accidents can not only injure the driver but also cause injury to other workers on the premises.
+In order to bring legal proceedings, the injury suffered has to be a result of the negligence.
 This negligence must be caused by someone who had a duty of care towards you.
 For example, employers have a duty to provide safe working conditions.
 On top of this they must put in place various risk assessment tests prior to operating machinery.
 Some of the necessary safety regulations would include floor markings, warning signs and designated traffic routes for machinery with pedestrian walkways.

 If you have suffered an injury due to a forklift accident contact our personal injury solicitors in order to tell us about your case.